witefab/golang-workshop/README.md

 # Golang

-This workshop will show you how to use golang and what it's benefits are.
+This repository contains files and instructions needed for the golang workshop of the module ESD at Fontys University of Applied Sciences in Venlo.
+The workshop is given by the authors Mathias Nawacki and Fabian Witeczek and will introduce you to golang and teach you it's basics.

 ## Prerequisites